UnityTechnologies/ShaderGraph_ExampleLibrary/README.md

 if you have any issues & requests for the Shader Graph Example Library; please reach out to Andy Touch:
 - Email: andyt[at]unity3d.com
 - Twitter: [@andytouch](https://twitter.com/andytouch)

+And please get in touch if you use any of the examples for anything! :)